Uniqueness of radial solutions for $m$-Laplacian equations in low dimensions: Acknowledgements

 P. Pucci is a member of the {\em Gruppo Nazionale per l'Analisi Ma\-te\-ma\-ti\-ca, la Probabilit\`a e le loro Applicazioni} (GNAMPA) of the {\em Instituto Nazionale di Alta Matematica} (INdAM) and this paper was written under the auspices of GNAMPA--INdAM.

-This research was completed when P. Pucci was visiting the University of Sichuan, Chengdu, under the invitation of Professor S. Zhang and supported by a grant from the {\it State Administration of Foreign Experts Affairs} (No. S20240071), titled {\it `` The Study for a few Important Nonlinear Equations"}.
+This research was completed when P. Pucci was visiting the {Sichuan University}, Chengdu, under the invitation of Professor S. Zhang and supported by a grant from the {\it State Administration of Foreign Experts Affairs} (No. S20240071), titled {\it `` The Study for a few Important Nonlinear Equations"}.

+{The authors are extremely grateful to the anonymous reviewer for his/her valuable comments and suggestions, which improved the quality of the paper.}